Vladimir-csp/xdg-terminal-exec/README.md

       `$XDG_CURRENT_DESKTOP` items
     - from `xdg-terminals.list`
 - Each entry from the resulting list is checked for applicability:
-  - presense of `TerminalEmulator` category if using stock `applications` data subdirs
+  - presense of `TerminalEmulator` category
   - validation by the same rules as in Desktop Entry Spec, except `*ShowIn` conditions
   - entry is discarded if it does not pass the checks
   - the first applicable entry is used
 - If no applicable entry is found, each entry from XDG data hierarchy (except those discarded earlier) is checked for applicability:
-  - presense of `TerminalEmulator` category if using stock `applications` data subdirs
+  - presense of `TerminalEmulator` category
   - validation by the same rules as in Desktop Entry Spec, now including `*ShowIn` conditions
   - the first applicable entry is used